Family reunification – bring your family to the USA

 - If you want to complete papers to have your spouse come to the US, you had to be married before you came to the US as a refugee or were granted asylum in the US.
-Please visit the USCIS Refugee & Asylee Spouses link for more information.
+Please visit the USCIS Refugee & Asylee Spouses page for more information.

 - Your child had to be conceived (this means the mother was already pregnant) or born before you entered as a refugee or were granted asylum.
-Please visit the USCIS Refugee & Asylee Children link for more information.
+Please visit the USCIS Refugee & Asylee Children page for more information.

 - You remain in refugee or asylee status or have become a permanent resident (received a green card).
 If you have already become a U.S. citizen through naturalization, you cannot petition to obtain derivative refugee or asylee status for a relative.
 However you may still be able to help family immigrate to the United States.